uds-se/FormatFuzzer/README.md

 ```
 The generator will then uniformly pick one of the good known values to use for the new instance.
 We also allow the choice of an evil value which is not one of the good known values with small probability 1/128.
 This feature can be enabled or disabled any time by using the method `set_evil_bit`.

+TODO: Can't I express such context (notably, the first and last chunk) in the `.bt` file?

+TODO: Maybe have a walkthrough-style tutorial listing the changes to be made

 All the random choices taken by the generator are done by calling the `rand_int()` method.
 ```